python/cpython/Doc/library/pkgutil.rst

 .. function:: iter_importers(fullname='')

-   Yield :pep:`302` importers for the given module name.
+   Yield :pep:`302` finders for the given module name.

-   If fullname contains a '.', the importers will be for the package containing fullname, otherwise they will be all registered top level importers (i.e. those on both sys.meta_path and sys.path_hooks).
+   If fullname contains a '.', the finders will be for the package containing fullname, otherwise they will be all registered top level finders (i.e. those on both sys.meta_path and sys.path_hooks).

    If the named module is in a package, that package is imported as a side effect of invoking this function.

-   If no module name is specified, all top level importers are produced.
+   If no module name is specified, all top level finders are produced.

    .. versionchanged:: 3.3
       Updated to be based directly on :mod:`importlib` rather than relying